Pricing, bundling, and driver behavior in crowdsourced delivery: Methodology

-In the following, we first describe the linearization of MINLP~\eqref{eq:minlp} in \cref{sec:preliminaries} before discussing details of the column generation approach to solve the LP-relaxation of this linearization and the algorithm for solving the pricing subproblem in \cref{sec:column_generation,sec:pricing-algorithm}, respectively. \cref{sec:pricing-algorithm} also introduces the novel dominance and pruning rules for the pricing subproblem's non-additive and non-linear objective function.
-These are key contributions to the overall performance of our algorithm as the properties of the subproblem's objective function prohibit the use of known dominance rules. \cref{sec:exact_algo} details the remaining components of the proposed algorithm, i.e., the MILP heuristic, variable enumeration and re-optimization.
-Heuristic procedures that can be used as stand-alone methods for large-scale instances or to speed-up the overall algorithm are described in \cref{sec:heuristic_algo}.
-All of the above-mentioned algorithms consider formulations featuring the generic logistic function with arbitrary predictors defined in \cref{eq:acceptance_probability}.
-Finally, \cref{sec:concrete-probability-function} specifies a logistic acceptance probability function with a concrete set of predictors, which is used in our computational study, and discusses adaptations of our generic algorithms to this case.
+\cref{sec:exact_algo} details the remaining components of the proposed algorithm in \cref{fig:exact_algorithm_overview}, i.e., the MILP heuristic, variable enumeration and re-optimization. \blue{\cref{sec:heuristic_algo} introduces heuristic procedures that can be used to accelerate the overall algorithm (corridor initialization) as well as stand-alone heuristic methods obtained by leveraging individual components of the complete exact approach.} \blue{Finally,} all of the above-mentioned \blue{components} consider formulations featuring the generic logistic function with arbitrary predictors defined in \cref{eq:acceptance_probability}. \cref{sec:concrete-probability-function} specifies a logistic acceptance probability function with a concrete set of predictors, which is used in our computational study, and discusses adaptations of our generic algorithms to this case.